grafana/k6-docs/docs/sources/next/javascript-api/k6-experimental/browser/locator/iseditable.md

 # isEditable([options])

-Checks if the element is `editable`.
+Checks if the element is editable.

 <TableWithNestedRows>